modalsoul0226/CheatBook/网络/uoft/open2.md

   - Premiered in London's West End in 1985, it's still running.
 - Spectacular stage design: unfolding barricade.
 - **Musically combines classical styles with contemporary song writing sensibilities.**
-  - Sparing use of dissonance, tuneful melodies, easy to remember songs, lush orchestration.
+  - **Sparing use of dissonance, tuneful melodies, easy to remember songs, lush orchestration.**
 - Tells the story of an ex-con running from a relentless police officer because he broke parole.
-The story unfolds over several decades and is told against the backdrop of civil unrest and the Paris Uprising in 1832.
+The story unfolds over several decades and is told against the backdrop of **civil unrest** and the **Paris Uprising in 1832**.
 <br/>

 **Marius Pontmercy: a Study in Male Character Development**
 - Wolf identifies **a common narrative direction that involves a male character's movement between two social circles: one composed of his male friends, the other revolving around a female love interest**/wife.
-- "Through the force of the narrative, told insistently in song and dance and script, many musicals convey the ideological message that proper maturity is becoming feminized/masculinized.
-Moreover, proper feminization/masculinization is inseparable from heterosexual awakening.
+- "Through the force of the narrative, told insistently in song and dance and script, many musicals convey the **ideological message that proper maturity is becoming feminized/masculinized**.
+Moreover, proper feminization/masculinization is inseparable from **heterosexual awakening**.
 In this way, musicals tie together psychological development, gender, and (hetero)sexuality."
 - For Marius, this process is most clearly represented in the song, "The ABC cafe/Red Black".
 <br/>

 ##### The ABC Cafe/Red Black
 - This song represents the beginning of Marius's departure from his group of friends.
-- Despite his friends' teasing, his interest in Cosette represents his **transition to adulthood** and a type of masculinity that is different from the boyish bravado of his peers.
+- Despite his friends' teasing, his interest in Cosette represents his **transition to adulthood** and a type of **masculinity** that is different from the boyish bravado of his peers.
 - This proper masculinization is inextricably linked to his budding heterosexual relationship with Cosette.
 - **Marius is a tenor** in this production (sometimes a lyric baritone): though this voice type represents the upper range of male voice, it is **often used to represent young male characters, especially romantic leads**.
-- Prominent use of horns and percussion not only underlines the martial themes enmeshed in this plot line of the musical, but also **musically establishes the cafe as a masculine space**.
+- **Prominent use of horns and percussion** not only underlines the martial themes enmeshed in this plot line of the musical, but also **musically establishes the cafe as a masculine space**.
 Use of male chorus.
 - Notice how the orchestral texture changes when the characters are mockingly talking about Marius's love-struck condition; **Love-struck theme: light strings and winds** (feminine).
 - By the end of the song these two become **conflated**, **representing Marius's maturation** and induction to the **world of adult masculinity and heterosexuality**.
 <br/>